-- Despite the fact Brivo offers plenty of integration options, it lacks proprietary functionality, creating troubleshooting barriers.
+- Despite the fact Brivo offers plenty of integration options, it may lack proprietary functionality, creating troubleshooting barriers.

-- Cameras are not included on its access control devices.
+- Cameras are not usually included on its access control devices.

-- Brivo doesn’t offer any intercom products or access control devices to manage visitor access.
+- Brivo may not offer any intercom products or access control devices to manage visitor access.

 Should you get Brivo?

 Brivo has established itself as a leading provider in the access control industry by offering a wide range of products and solutions.
-And Brivo’s powerful cloud-based software makes it easy to manage property access from any device, anywhere.
+And Brivo’s powerful cloud-based software may make it easy to manage property access from any device, anywhere.

 However, you must consider many determining factors before purchasing Brivo products or services.
 For instance, Brivo may not offer any visitor access features, so only staff and authorized users can utilize the system.
 If you need to manage visitor access, you may have to consider other systems.